What Is GloPRO?

 What Is MicroStimulation?

-MicroStimulation, more commonly known as microneedling, is the process of using tiny surgical needles against the skin in order to trick it into responding like it’s been injured.
+MicroStimulation, more commonly known as microneedling, is the process of using tiny surgical needles against the skin to trick it into responding as if it’s been injured.

 According to the New York Times, these tiny injuries trigger a biological response by increasing the production of collagen and elastin, which eventually results in fewer wrinkles and less noticeable scars and stretch marks.